microsoft/quick-authentication/docs/quick-authentication-android-how-to.md

  If you have not yet registered an application or wish to use a new registration, complete the steps in [Register an application with the Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) to register your application.

-Now that you have created a application registration, you can extend it to Android as follows.
+Now that you have created an application registration, you can extend it to Android as follows.
 On the Azure page describing your app registration:
 1. Open the *Authentication* tab on the left of that page
 3. Click *Add Platform*
 4. Select *Android*